The kill builtin command¶

 Description¶

-command is used to send signals to processes specified by their PID
+The kill command is used to send signals to processes specified by their PID or their JOB-specification.

 The signal(s) to be specified can have the following formats: